Product photography is so important for all industries, and jewelry is no different. This is where photo editing comes into play.

 Tip: Double-click on the slider pointer to reset it.

 White balance adjusts two components: temperature and tint.
 Adjusting white balance refers to neutralizing any light cast during your shoot.
 Every light source has a different color temperature, measured in Kelvin (K).
-Depending on what light source you used during the shoot, the image may look cooler/bluer, neutral, or warmer/yellower.
+Depending on the light source you used during the shoot, the image may look cooler/bluer, neutral, or warmer/yellower.

 The tint slider helps you make minor tweaks by adding magenta or green tint to fix any color balance issues from some light sources like fluorescent or neon lights.